What Is Price to Rent Ratio?

 - Price to Rent Ratio =13.78

-It is a convention that when this figure is below 15, it is better to buy the house while if it is above 15, then we should rent the house.
+It is a convention that when this figure is below 15, it is better to buy the house, while if it is above 15, we should rent the house.

-Even the outcome of the above-mentioned study, which analyzed the current trends in the Housing market, conveyed that the population was edging towards homeownership and that there was a bump in the home renting trend.
+Even the outcome of the study, as mentioned earlier, which analyzed the current trends in the Housing market, conveyed that the population was edging towards homeownership and a bump in the home renting trend.

-It is a known fact that right before the crash of the housing market in 2007, the Price to rent ratio had become very high and had crossed the mark of 20.
-This was due to the bubble that was created around the housing market that over-inflated the market prices of the houses.
+It is a known fact that right before the housing market crash in 2007, the Price to rent ratio had become very high and had crossed the mark of 20.
+It was due to the bubble that was created around the housing market that over-inflated the market prices of the houses.

-This has been a guide to What is Price to Rent Ratio?.
-Here we discuss the formula to calculate the price to rent ratio along with an example, the advantages and disadvantages of homeownership and renting.
+This article is a guide to What is Price to Rent Ratio?.
+Here we discuss the formula to calculate the price-to-rent ratio and an example of the advantages and disadvantages of homeownership and renting.
 You can learn more about financing from the following articles –